 The initiatives developed through this innovative grant will be piloted in Shelby County, sustained beyond the grant period, and made replicable statewide.

-New Initiatives will include:
+New Initiatives include:

 • The statewide expansion of our Dementia Friendly First Responder Training Program